terminological/dtrackr/cran-comments.md

 * Please always make sure to reset to user's options(), working directory or par() after you changed it in examples and vignettes and demos.
      - DONE.

+4th July 2022

+* I think you missed to add the \value in one of your .Rd files.
+Please also add it there as you did in the others.
+     - DONE.
+APOLOGIES OLD VERSION OF DEVTOOLS GENERATED FILE.